 - Alfama - As Lisbon’s oldest historical neighborhood, Alfama is an ancient Medina with narrow streets and small rows.
 During the Arab period from the 8th to the 12th century, it served as a perfect defensive system.

-Lisbon Cathedral - Saint Anthony’s Church was constructed in the 12th century by the order of D. Afonso Henriques, the first King of Portugal.
+- Lisbon Cathedral - Saint Anthony’s Church was constructed in the 12th century by the order of D. Afonso Henriques, the first King of Portugal.
 It is located near the Lisbon Cathedral at St. Anthony’s birthplace.
-An ancient mosque once stood here before the city was conquered by Christians.
+An ancient mosque once stood here before the city was captured by Christians.
 The church has been damaged by earthquakes in Lisbon and has been remodeled over the years to appear as it does today.

-Torre de Belém - Belém, or Bethlehem, is a delightful area to the west of central Lisbon.
+- Torre de Belém - Belém, or Bethlehem, is a delightful area to the west of central Lisbon.
 It is a key landmark with historic monuments, fascinating museums, and beautiful gardens, all bordered by the refreshing waves of the Tejo River.

 Modern travelers must visit the “Jerónimos” Monastery, built in the 16th century.
-Another famous landmark is the Belém Tower – an outstanding fortress and a masterpiece of Portuguese architecture.
+Another renowned landmark is the Belém Tower – an outstanding fortress and a masterpiece of Portuguese architecture.
 And, of course, the explorers’ monument on the Tejo Estuary is a must-see.

-Belém - The Pasteis de Belém factory is a century-old pastry shop, preserving the tradition of crafting exquisite Portuguese sweets.
+- Belém - The Pasteis de Belém factory is a century-old pastry shop, preserving the tradition of crafting exquisite Portuguese sweets.
 Don’t miss the opportunity to visit and savor this exceptional culinary delight.

 - Customizable itinerary